Learn How to Remove Stains On Clothes

 For old and stubborn blood stains, soak the clothes overnight in a solution of biological washing powder then, wash as usual.

-You can remove light, fresh coffee or tea stains by soaking in detergent.
-To rid a stubborn stain, sponge it with a solution of warm water and one tablespoon of borax, or two tablespoon of household ammonia to every pint of water.
+You can remove light tea stains by soaking in detergent.
+To rid a stubborn stain, sponge it with a solution of warm water and one tablespoon of borax, or two tablespoons of household ammonia to every pint of water.

-Curry stain and especially curry oil stain, should be remove immediately.
+Curry stain, especially curry oil stain, must be removed immediately.
 Sprinkle talcum powder over the stain to soak up some of the oil.

 Shake off the powder and then soak in a solution of water and borax.